morgangraphics/ansible-role-java/README.md

 This role runs as `root` user

-Just including the role will install **openjdk-8-jre** by default.
-This should suffice for most applications.
+Just including the role will install **openjdk-8-jre** by default. **This should suffice for most applications**.

-Any Oracle versions of Java are **JDK** by default (JDK also includes includes JRE)
+Any Oracle versions of Java are **JDK** by default (JDK also includes JRE)

 If installing multiple versions of Java, last one installed is set as default unless specified

-`openjdk-6` is not supported on Ubuntu 16.04 Xenial
+`openjdk-6` is not supported on Ubuntu 16.04 Xenial or RHEL Fedora 21+ `openjdk-7` is not supported on RHEL Fedora 21+

 ## Role Variables

 Available variables are listed below, along with default values see [defaults/main.yml]( defaults/main.yml)

+Run System Update before Install
+*It is recommended that this be set to True, however, if you do this as part of another step this can be False*

+    system_update: True

 The Java type version to install.
 Options are `jre` or `jdk`